 One thing that keeps me on track is with planning is having that one big ticket, splurge item I want to do.
 Maybe I want to raft the Snake River or snowmobile in Iceland.
 Planning for those things makes the homemade roadside turkey sandwiches worth it.

 Southerner Says: Google Sheets is a great resource and tool for free spreadsheets.
 There are some premade templates for budgets or your can create your own.
 Creating them in Google means they can be shared with other people going on your road trip easily too.

 Road Trip Music

-When planning a road trip, don’t forget the music!
-What’s a road trip without it?
-Music can make a long boring stretch of road so much more enjoyable.
-Never underestimate the memories that can be made with a road trip playlist.
+Whew!
+You’re almost done planning your road trip.
+The last piece of planning is the music.
+You can’t road trip without it!
+For instance, music has a way of making a long boring stretch of road so much more enjoyable.
+And never underestimate the memories that can be made with a road trip playlist.
 I even made a playlist to get me in the mood for a road trip.

 In my opinion, road tripping one of the best ways there is to travel.
 You have the freedom to do whatever you want, see what you want to see and spend some time with a favorite person or your family.
 What could be better?

 Where will the open road take you this year?